 Peter Knight was appointed to serve on our Board of Directors in May 2018.
-Mr. Knight is a Partner at Cyan Capital Partners, a fund dedicated to helping new fund managers and asset owners in the field of sustainable investing.
-Prior to that, he was a Founding Partner at Generation Investment Management, where he and his partners Al Gore and David Blood helped build a leading global sustainable investing firm with assets under management now exceeding \$40 billion.
+Mr. Knight is a retired Founding Partner at Generation Investment Management, where he and his partners Al Gore and David Blood helped build a leading global sustainable investing firm with assets under management now exceeding \$40 billion.
 Prior to his retirement from the firm in 2018, Mr. Knight held leadership positions within Generation IM, notably developing and overseeing the firm's U.S. business.
 Prior to Generation, Mr. Knight was a Managing Director of Met West Financial, a Los Angeles-based asset management company.
 Mr. Knight started his career at the Antitrust Division of the U.S. Department of Justice.
 From 1977 to 1989, he served as the Chief of Staff to Representative and later Senator Al Gore.
 He served as the General Counsel of Medicis Pharmaceutical and then started his law practice where he represented the International Olympic Committee, the U.S. Olympic Committee, and numerous Fortune 500 Companies.
 Mr. Knight has also served in senior positions on four Presidential campaigns including serving as the Campaign Manager for President Clinton's 1996 re-election campaign.
 Mr. Knight has extensive board experience in both the for-profit and nonprofit sectors.
-He served on a number of public company boards including Medicis Pharmaceutical, Par Pharmaceutical, EntreMed (Casi Pharmaceuticals Inc.), Healthworld Corporation, Whitman Education, Comsat, and the Schroder Mutual Fund Board complex.
+He served on a number of public company boards including Medicis Pharmaceutical, EntreMed (Casi Pharmaceuticals Inc.), Healthworld Corporation, Whitman Education, Comsat, and the Schroder Mutual Fund Board complex.
 Mr. Knight currently serves on the boards of Generation Investment Management and Gratitude Railroad.
 His philanthropic efforts include serving as Chair of the Climate Museum and the board of Emergent, a nonprofit intermediary to help stop deforestation in tropical forest nations.
 He received a BA from Cornell University and a JD from the Georgetown Law School.
-We believe Mr. Knight shoul
+We believe Mr. Knight serve as a director of the Company because of his considerable experience in finance and business which he brings to his position as Chairman of the Compensation Committee, Chai